Aaron-KASONGO/smartbackup/README.md

 `-v`  Run in verbose mode, output more to console (slower)
 `-l`  Log output to a file.
 Specify the directory immediately after option.
 Use with -v to get all output written to file

 Note: Directories or files with spaces must use quotations around the entire path.

-#### GUI

-`py smartbackup.py`